cross-platform-actions/openbsd-builder/readme.md

 This project builds the OpenBSD VM image for the [cross-platform-actions/action](https://github.com/cross-platform-actions/action) GitHub action.
-The image contains a standard OpenBSD installation without any X components, man pages or games.
+The image contains a standard OpenBSD installation without any man pages or games.
 It will install the following file sets:

 * bsd
 * bsd.mp